 The manual may even include diagrams or pictures of how the seat should fit the child.

 Question number three concerns washing, or caring for the seat.
-This is a very important topic, because each seat may require different care, but I’ve not yet met a child who didn’t make a mess at some point.
+This is a very important topic, as I’ve not yet met a child who didn’t make a mess at some point, but each seat may require different care.

 For some seats the cover is machine washable; other seats require you to spot clean only.
 This will be outlined in your manual, often in the final pages.

 Question four is a common issue for families who have been using a seat for some time.
-Learning that your seat expires may be surprising for some parents.
-However, every seat on the market does expire.
-The dates may vary from 5-10 years and some seats might have different expiration dates on the harness and the booster portion.
+Learning that your seat expires may be surprising, but every seat on the market expires and that information is critical.
+Expiration dates are vastly different for different seats: currently seats expire between 5 and 10 years and some seats have different expiration dates on the harness and the booster portion.
 The date of manufacture will likely be found on your seat itself, but an explanation of how long the seat is good for will be within the pages of your manual.
 In other words, you’re going to need that manual for a long time: keep it in a safe place!

-When LATCH, or lower anchors and tethers for children was introduced in the early 00’s, it was supposed to make installing child restraints easier, however, that is not always the case.
-There are weight limits that go along with the use of lower anchors.
-In early 2014, new regulations were introduced limiting the use of lower anchors to 65 pounds when the child’s weight and the car seat’s weight are combined.
+When LATCH was introduced in the early 00’s, it was supposed to make installing child restraints easier, however, that is not always the case.
+Lower anchors have weight limits, meaning for older children LATCH is not an option.
 These limits can be confusing (and you can read more about those limits here) but your manual will have the information for your specific seat.

-That covers the top five questions that caregivers ask.
-The manual that comes with your car seat contains much more than that though.
+The manual that comes with your car seat contains much more!
 Traveling?
 You’ll need to know whether or not you can use your seat on the plane.
 That can be found in the manual too!

 Going out in the cold?
 The manual addresses that as well.
 Telling caregivers to forgo the thick and bulky coats is not something that we made up here at CSFTL just to make life more difficult!